List of Planet of the Apes characters: General Thade

 General Thade is a chimpanzee General and the main antagonist of Tim Burton's 2001 film.
 Thade was played by Tim Roth.

 General Thade is an ambitious and brutal leader, actively hating all humans and wanting them all exterminated.
 Thade gets his hatred from his father Zaius, who knew that humans were once in charge.
-Thade schemes to be given absolute power by the Ape Senate.
+Thade schemes to be given absolute power by the ape senate.
 As he pursues the ape Ari romantically, she is found gathering with human rebels and Thade brands her with a human mark.
-When Thade is told of a landed spacecraft, he kills the messengers to ensure the secret is kept and attempts to use the spacecraft to increase his own power; he is stopped by Leo.
+When Thade is told of a landed spacecraft, he kills the messengers to ensure the secret is kept and attempts to use the spacecraft to increase his own power; but he is stopped by Leo.

 Thade's statue is shown at the end of the film in a scene where Leo has returned to Earth, apparently in his own time, only to find everything has been swapped out to apes and a statue of Thade now exists where the Lincoln Memorial should be.

 Captain Leo Davidson

-Captain Leo Davidson is a USAF astronaut and the main protagonist of Tim Burton's Planet of the Apes (2001 film).
+Captain Leo Davidson is a USAF astronaut and the main protagonist of the 2001 film.
 Leo was played by Mark Wahlberg.

-Leo Davidson is an astronaut in Earth-orbit who in his ship accidentally falls through a vortex to another world inhabited by talking bipedal apes who enslave him.
+Leo Davidson is an astronaut in Earth-orbit who in his ship accidentally falls through a vortex to another world inhabited by apes who enslave him.
 Leo escapes from slavery alongside other native humans and plans to try and return to Earth.
 Leo encounters and befriends Ari, a high-ranking female chimpanzee, who helps him.
 Leo makes it to his downed ship which he was separated from in the vortex.
 The ship landed thousands of years prior, thanks to the vortex, the apes on board escaping and creating the current ape society.
 Leo leads a human rebellion against the apes; as the fighting continues, another Earth ship descends into the battle, which is a podship that was following closely after Leo's ship into the vortex.
-The podship contains a trained chimpanzee from Leo's time which the current talking apes interpret as the return of their God-creator, Semos.
-Hostilities between humans and apes cease, Leo gives the chimp to Ari and takes off in the newly arrived podship, piloting it through the same electromagnetic storm that brought him there.
-Leo ends up crashing in front of the Lincoln Memorial in Washington, D.C. on Earth in what he believes to be his own time.
+The podship contains a trained chimpanzee from Leo's time which the apes interpret as the return of their God-creator, Semos.
+Hostilities between humans and apes cease, Leo gives the chimpanzee to Ari and takes off in the newly arrived podship, piloting it through the same electromagnetic storm that brought him there.
+Leo ends up crashing in front of the Lincoln Memorial in Washington, D.C., on Earth in what he believes to be his own time.
 As Leo realises the memorial is of General Thade, ape police officers surround him.